Derived deformation theory of algebraic structures: Introduction

-\item[$\bullet$] There is no natural interpretation of the obstruction theory in terms of the corresponding moduli problem. \end{itemize} These difficulties pointed towards the necessity to introduce both features from homotopy theory and more flexibility in the geometric conditions defining formal moduli problems, that is, the use of \emph{$\infty$-category theory} and \emph{derived algebraic geometry}.
-The appropriate formalism is then the theory of \emph{derived formal moduli problems}, which are simplicial presheaves over augmented artinian cdgas satisfying some extra properties with respect to homotopy pullbacks (a derived version of the Schlessinger condition).
-According to Lurie and Pridham equivalence theorems \cite{Lur0,Pri}, (derived) formal moduli problems and dg Lie algebras are equivalent as $\infty$-categories, and this theorem as well as its numerous consequences solves the aforementioned difficulties.
+These difficulties were solved by considering higher structured geometric moduli problem using \emph{$\infty$-category theory} and \emph{derived algebraic geometry}.
+The appropriate formalism is then the theory of \emph{derived formal moduli problems}, which are simplicial presheaves over the opposite category of augmented artinian cdgas satisfying some extra properties with respect to homotopy pullbacks (a derived version of the Schlessinger condition).
+Precisely, Lurie and Pridham \cite{Lur0,Pri} proved that (derived) formal moduli problems and dg Lie algebras are equivalent as $\infty$-categories.
+In fact, a given formal moduli problem controlling the infinitesimal neighbourhood of a point on a moduli space corresponds to a dg Lie algebra called the deformation complex of this point.

-In this paper, we use rather systematically these ideas of derived formal moduli problems and derived techniques to study deformation theory of algebraic structures.
+In this paper, we use rather systematically these ideas of derived formal moduli problems and derived techniques to study deformation theory of \emph{algebraic structures}.
 In particular, we give a conceptual explanation of the differences between various deformation complexes appearing in the literature by explaining which kind of derived moduli problem each of these complexes controls.
 A key part of our study is that we study algebras over \emph{very general props} and that we consider moduli spaces of deformations of algebraic structures up to \emph{quasi-isomorphisms}.